ipfs/js-ipfsd-ctl/README.md

 ### Packaging

-`ipfsd-ctl` can be packaged in Electron applications, but the ipfs binary has to be excluded from asar (Electron Archives), [read more about unpack files from asar](https://electron.atom.io/docs/tutorial/application-packaging/#adding-unpacked-files-in-asar-archive).
+`ipfsd-ctl` can be packaged in Electron applications, but the ipfs binary has to be excluded from asar (Electron Archives).
+[read more about unpack files from asar](https://electron.atom.io/docs/tutorial/application-packaging/#adding-unpacked-files-in-asar-archive).

 `ipfsd-ctl` will try to detect if used from within an `app.asar` archive and tries to resolve ipfs from `app.asar.unpacked`.
 The ipfs binary is part of the `go-ipfs-dep` module.